JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 ### Using Build Credits

-_[Build credits](#cloud-build-credits)_ are granted per committer and serve as your currency in TeamCity Cloud and can be flexibly utilized according to your needs.
+_[Build credits](#cloud-build-credits)_ are granted to your subscription per each committer and can be flexibly utilized according to your needs.
 At the end of each month, the remaining build credits expire from your subscription, and a new set of build credits is provided at the beginning of the next month.
 If you purchase [additional build credits](#On-demand+Cloud+Resources), they do not expire.

 Build credits are automatically spent on build time on agents.
 You can also exchange them to get more committer slots and concurrent builds on self-hosted agents, as well as on extra [storage](#cloud-storage) and [data transfer capacity](#cloud-data-transfer).